 She uses this method as self-approval as well as a way to get feedback and opinions on things that she might have missed.
 She always asks her family, “how can I improve this song?” and, “what do you think I should add there?”
 This shows exactly how precise she likes to be with her music and how she wants to make it as good as she can.
 If one thing is off, she needs to re-record it.
 Her immense determination and work ethic combined with her talent and creativity is truly something that cannot be found just anywhere in the Music Industry.
 She has a gift of connecting with people and therefore wants to share her music and messages with as many people as possible.

 One of Shilla’s unique traits is that she has synesthesia.
 Synesthesia can be described as a condition in which a person’s senses are connected.
 For example, some musicians, Shilla included, associate music to colors and/or numbers.
 She describes it as attaching colors to “different vibes and the different sounds” that she hears.
-An example she used was one of her songs from her upcoming album, We’re All Criminals, which took on the colors red and orange, and she expressed it as having a, “metallicness to it.”
+An example she used was one of her songs from her upcoming album, Love and Villainy, which took on the colors red and orange, and she expressed it as having a, “metallicness to it.”

 In the book Beethoven and the Grosse Fugue: Music, Meaning, and Beethoven’s Most Difficult Work, author Robert S. Kahn mentions, “…there is no way to acquire synesthesia.”
 He goes into detail on how synesthesia is a trait that is discovered at an early age and how its prominence can vary from person to person.
 It cannot be compared to other people because it is simply different for every person.
 Even though Shilla has a less dominant type of synesthesia, she finds that it helps her with everything she does in regards to songwriting.